-If you need to seek medical care during the Orientation program please notify the NanoJapan program as soon as possible so that we can provide you with any necessary support or assistance.
-During the Orientation Program in Tokyo NanoJapan students will be referred to the nearby SOS International Clinic for all health care needs.
-The SOS Clinic in Tokyo is located very close to the Sanuki Club hotel and caters specifically to the health care needs of foreigners.
+If you need to seek medical care during the Orientation program, please notify the NanoJapan program as soon as possible so that we can provide you with any necessary support or assistance.
+During the Orientation Program in Tokyo, NanoJapan students will be taken to the nearby SOS International Clinic for non-emergency medical needs.
+The SOS International Clinic in Tokyo is located very close to the Sanuki Club hotel and caters specifically to the health care needs of foreigners.
 The address is 11th Floor, Sumitomo Fudosan Shin-Akasaka Bldg., 4-2-6 Akasaka, Minato-ku, Tokyo 107-0052 and the telephone numbers are 03-3560-8161 or 03-3560-7170 (Alarm Center/English available).

 If you have specific allergies that are debilitating or life threatening, or if you have a medical condition that is not immediately apparent or easily identifiable (such as diabetes, severe food allergy, allergies to drugs, or epilepsy), you should wear a medic alert bracelet and notify the NanoJapan program of your condition prior to departure.

-If you wear corrective lenses be sure visit your eye doctor before you go and bring a written copy of your glasses and contact prescription with you to Japan.
-If you wear contacts bring a sufficient supply for the summer.
-It is also helpful to bring an extra pair of glasses as a lost or broken pair can be difficult to replace abroad.
-Contact solution is readily available in Japan so just bring a one-week supply with you and plan to purchase more there.
+If you wear glases or contacts, be sure visit your eye doctor before you go and bring a written copy of your glasses and contact prescription with you to Japan.
+If you wear contacts, bring a sufficient supply for the summer.
+It is also helpful to bring an extra pair of glasses as a lost or broken pair can be difficult (and often expensive) to replace abroad.
+Contact solution is readily available in Japan, so just bring a one-week supply with you and plan to purchase more there.
 If you prefer a certain brand you may want to bring enough for all summer.
-Try to purchase contact solution at a convenience store or Don Quijote Store as it will likely be cheaper than at a grocery store or pharmacy.

 When traveling abroad it is always a good idea to bring a small, medical first aid kit and common medications with you.
 Having these supplies on hand will make it easy to treat minor illnesses and injuries.
-Keep in mind that most medication and medical supplies in Japan will only be in available in their Japanese versions.
-If you have allergies or drug contraindications it is especially important that you bring your own over-the-counter medication as the labels and ingredient lists of their counterparts in Japan will only be written in Japanese.
+Keep in mind that most medication and medical supplies in Japan will only be in available in their Japanese versions and there will likely be no English translation on the boxes.
+If you have allergies or drug contraindications, it is especially important that you bring your own over-the-counter medication as the labels and ingredient lists of their counterparts in Japan will only be written in Japanese.
 For major medical issues or illness consult your nearest English-speaking Clinic.

 Some common over-the-counter medications available in the U.S. are prohibited in Japan, including those containing Pseudoephedrine.
 Be sure to check the ingredient list of any medication you plan to bring with you.
-Leave all over-the-counter medication in the original box/bottle in case you are questioned about it by customs and so that you can easily refer to the dosage instructions while abroad.
+Leave all over-the-counter medication in the original box/bottle in case you are questioned about it by customs.

 Some items you may want to bring with you include:

 It is very easy when you are abroad to become susceptible to eating disorders or see an exacerbation or reoccurrence of any previously existing conditions.
 You are in a different place and the food is different.
 Your stomach may not agree with the types of food there, or you may feel like you're eating too much.
 You may also be not eating enough if you are trying to save money on food so you can have more money to spend traveling on the weekend.
+Maybe you've never had to cook for yourself and aren't sure what to purchase at the store to maintain a healthy diet.
 You may also experience depression or loneliness manifesting itself in the form of an eating disorder or food issues.
-If you think you may have a problem, seek out behavioral health care providers in Japan and notify the NanoJapan program so that we can provide you with additional support and assistance as necessary.
+If you think you may have a problem, notify the NanoJapan program so that we can provide you with additional support and assistance as necessary.